Address

 When the westerly wind picks up, you can expect a stronger headwind, but sometimes you can also enjoy a decent downwinder here.

-Since the flow rate of the water is estimated at one to three km/h, you have to reckon with longer times when paddling against the current, provided that the route is also paddled back to the entrance.
-Beginners should keep this in mind.
+Since the flow rate of the water is estimated at one to three km/h, you have to reckon with longer times when paddling against the current.
+This is important to know if the route is also paddled back to the starting point.
+Especially beginners should keep this in mind.

 Directions

-Coming from Budapest, take the road Soroksári ut along the left bank of the river towards the south (Dunaharaszti) to the district of Pestszenterzsébet.
-After the train station Pesterzsébet felső station and the flyover bridge turn right into Csepeli átjáró Street, which you follow straight ahead for about 360 m to the water.
+Coming from Budapest by car, take the road Soroksári út along the left bank of the river towards the south (Dunaharaszti) to the district of Pestszenterzsébet.
+After the train station Pesterzsébet felső and the flyover bridge turn right into Csepeli átjáró Street, which you follow straight ahead for about 360 m to the water.
 On the left is the Pesterzsébeti Bath, on the right is the Gubacsi Bridge.

-With the Budapest Card you can also use public transport for free and without limits.
-By train you arrive at Pesterzsébet felső station and walk 650 m to the waterfront.
+With the Budapest Card you can also use public transport for free and without any restrictions.
+If you travel by train, you arrive at Pesterzsébet felső station and walk the last part to the water.

 Parking